The Hotel Gotthard is a family-run hotel in the Austrian village of Lech am Arlberg.

 I do a couple of rounds of the bio-sauna, the Finnish sauna and the steam room before forcing myself into the cold pool to close my pores.
 I grab a cup of rooibos tea and stretch out in the relaxation room before drifting into an unscheduled sleep.

-The hotel’s Gotthard Stube dining room has been renovated ahead of the 2014-15 winter season.
 After rousing myself from heat-induced slumber I hurriedly dress and head into the restaurant to sample the evening dinner menu, available to guests who select the half-board option.
 The menu features locally sourced ingredients.
 I select a starter featuring lean looking venison served with a salad then order a main course of char, the succulent freshwater fish known locally as Saibling.

 A selection of international and regional dishes are also available in the hotel’s Lecher Stube dining room.
 With a wood-panelled ceiling, patterned curtains and a tiled Kachelofen heater, most Austrian’s would describe the restaurant as gemütlich, a term evoking relaxed cosiness and tradition.